Repairs: who is responsible?

 Repairs and maintenance

-Which repairs are you responsible for?
+Which repairs and maintenance are you responsible for?

 - Decorating inside your home, including filling small cracks in walls and ceilings

 - Providing replacement keys – if you lock yourself out you will have to pay a locksmith to change your locks and repair any damage.
 If your keys are stolen, this may be covered by your insurance

 - Any repair due to wilful neglect or damage

 - Clearing blockages in sinks, baths and toilets.
 See Our Responsibilities for additional detail

 - Replacing plugs and chains on sinks, baths and basins